MahsanulNirjhor/Coding_Practice/2. Two Pointers/Same Direction : Forward/26: Remove Duplicates from Sorted Array/solution.md

    - Input: `[42]` (an array with only one element)
    - Expected Output: `1`
    - Explanation: When there's only one element in the array, there are no duplicates, and the result should be 1.

+## My Suggestion
+I suggest solve this problem using two pointers (a slow pointer and a fast pointer) because this is a common and efficient approach for solving problems that involve removing duplicates from a sorted array in-place while maintaining the relative order of the elements.
+Here's how I arrived at this conclusion:

+1. **Sorted Array**: The problem statement mentions that the input array `nums` is sorted in non-decreasing order.
+When dealing with sorted arrays, it's often beneficial to use pointers to compare and manipulate elements efficiently.

+2. **Remove Duplicates In-Place**: To remove duplicates in-place means that we should modify the original array without using additional data structures like sets or dictionaries.
+This suggests that we need to work with the array's elements directly.

+3. **Maintain Relative Order**: The problem also specifies that we must maintain the relative order of the elements.
+This means that if two distinct elements appear consecutively in the input array, they should also appear consecutively in the modified array.

+Given these considerations, a common approach is to use two pointers:

+- The `slow` pointer points to the current position in the modified array where unique elements are stored.
+- The `fast` pointer iterates through the original array to check for duplicates.

+By comparing the elements at the `slow` and `fast` pointers, we can efficiently identify duplicates and copy unique elements to their correct positions while maintaining the relative order.
+This approach is well-suited for this problem because it avoids the need for additional data structures and takes advantage of the fact that the array is already sorted.

 ## Approach